 With a smaller spot size (higher power density), depending on your material, you can engrave smaller text, produce sharper graphics and photographs and vector mark and cut thinner lines with the same laser power.
-With the HPDFO it is also possible to scribe and/or etch some uncoated metals, such as stainless steel, directly with a CO2 laser without the assistance of chemicals or coatings.
+With the HPDFO it is also possible to scribe and/or etch some uncoated metals, such as stainless steel, directly without the assistance of chemicals or coatings.

-The HPDFO replaces the standard lens kit in the carriage and comes with its own calibrated focal tool which should always be used when focusing with the HPDFO.
+The HPDFO replaces the standard lens kit in the carriage and comes with its own calibrated focus tool which should always be used when focusing with the HPDFO.

 - 1. Turn off the laser system. - 2.
-Bring the X-Arm forward by hand. - 3.
-Remove the three thumbscrews that hold the lens kit in place and slide the lens kit out. - 4.
+Rotate the X axis arm cover up and out of the way. - 3.
+Remove the two thumbscrews that hold the lens kit in place and slide the lens kit out. - 4.
 Replace the standard lens kit with the HPDFO lens kit. - 5.
 Before running a file, select HPDFO from the lens size list on the UCP's System Tab.